OWASP/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

     - Security or engineering teams have to build and maintain a custom solution.
     - It is necessary to build and maintain client library SDKs for every language used in the system architecture.
     - There is a necessity to train every developer on custom authorization service API and integration, and there’s no open-source community to source information from.
-4. There is a probability that not all access control policies can be enforced by gateways/proxies and shared authorization library/components, so some specific access control rules still have to be implemented.
+4. There is a probability that not all access control policies can be enforced by gateways/proxies and shared authorization library/components, so some specific access control rules still have to be implemented on microservice business code level.
+In order to do that, it is advisable to have microservice development teams use simple questionnaires/check-lists to uncover such security requirements and handle them properly during microservice development.
+5. It is advisable to implement the “defense in depth” principle and enforce authorization on:
+    - Gateway and proxy level, at a coarse level of granularity.
+    - Microservice level, using shared authorization library/components to enforce fine-granted decisions.
+    - Microservice business code level, to implement business-specific access control rules.
+6. Formal procedures on access control policy must be implemented on development, approval and rolling-out.

 ## External Entity Identity Propagation